mrcgrtz/styleguide/README.md

 clearly comment; minimizes the chance of accidentally introducing errors; and results in useful diffs and blames.

- * Namespaces must be declared in `StudlyCaps` and should start with leading double underscores (i.e. `__MySite`).
+ * Namespaces MUST be declared in `StudlyCaps` and SHOULD start with leading double underscores (i.e. `__MySite`).
 Use one global namespace per site and do not pollute the global namespace.
- * AMD module names must be declared in `StudlyCaps`.
+ * AMD module names MUST be declared in `StudlyCaps`.
- * Constant names must be declared in `UPPERCASE`.
+ * Constant names MUST be declared in `UPPERCASE`.
- * Everything else (like method or variable names) must be declared in `camelCase`.
-Private methods or variables should start with a leading single underscore (i.e. `_myPrivateMethod`).
+ * Everything else (like method or variable names) MUST be declared in `camelCase`.
+Private methods or variables SHOULD start with a leading single underscore (i.e. `_myPrivateMethod`).
  * Do not use underscores in names as a word delimiter.
  * You are not a human code compiler/compressor, so do not try to be
    one: Use thoughtful naming (and a readable structure).
  * Always use single quotes.
 Never mix quotes.
- * There must be one blank line after a scope (function), and there must be one blank line after the block of `var`/`let`/`const` statements.
+ * There MUST be one blank line after a scope (function), and there MUST be one blank line after the block of `var`/`let`/`const` statements.
  * Control structures always have spaces before and after the conditions and span multiple lines.
- * Opening braces for methods must go on the same line, and closing braces must go on the next line after the body.
+ * Opening braces for methods MUST go on the same line, and closing braces MUST go on the next line after the body.
- * Control structure keywords must have one space after them; method and function calls must not.
+ * Control structure keywords MUST have one space after them; method and function calls MUST NOT.
- * Opening braces for control structures must go on the same line, and closing braces must go on the next line after the body.
+ * Opening braces for control structures MUST go on the same line, and closing braces MUST go on the next line after the body.
- * Opening parentheses for control structures must not have a space after them, and closing parentheses for control structures must not have a space before.
+ * Opening parentheses for control structures MUST NOT have a space after them, and closing parentheses for control structures MUST NOT have a space before.
- * Avoid ternary operations.
+ * Ternary operations SHOULD NOT be used.
  * Use only one `var`/`let`/`const` per scope (function).
- * `var`/`let`/`const` statements should always be in the beginning of their respective scope (function).
+ * `var`/`let`/`const` statements SHOULD always be in the beginning of their respective scope (function).
  * Invoke [Strict Mode](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Functions_and_function_scope/Strict_mode)
    for methods where possible.